 - Miles/points programs give customers a point – or more – for every dollar spent.
 You can then use those points to buy things from sellers affiliated with the rewards program.
 For instance, if you have a Hilton HHonors Visa Signature® card, you could spend your points on free stays at a Hilton hotel and many other perks.
 The value of a point or mile varies, but it’s generally safe to consider each point as a cent.
 So if you have 20,000 points, you have around $200 to spend.

 - With cash-back programs, for every dollar you spend, you get a percentage back in cash.
-For example if you get a Capital One Quicksilver Cash Rewards Credit Card, you will receive 1.5 percent cash back on every purchase you make.
+For example, if you get a Capital One Quicksilver Cash Rewards Credit Card, you will receive 1.5 percent cash back on every purchase you make.
 So if you spend $2,000 on a flat-screen TV, you get $30 in cash back.
 Depending on your expectations, that may or may not sound like much.
-However, when you consider the highest interest rate offered by a bank in 2012 for a savings account was 0.87 percent (Ally Bank), then a 1.5 percent return on money you actually spend – not save — is a great deal.
+However, when you consider the highest interest rate offered by a bank in 2012 for a savings account was 0.87 percent (Ally Bank), then a 1.5 percent return on the money you spend – not save — is a great deal.

 Don’t Use Points/Miles to Buy Flights

 Buying flights with points or miles is a painful and thankless experience.
-Airlines reserve their best seats and routes to cash paying clients, so you may have to settle for red-eye flights with long layovers and indirect routes.
+Airlines reserve their best seats and routes to cash-paying clients, so you may have to settle for red-eye flights with long layovers and indirect routes.
 This is particularly problematic when you’re trying to match your itinerary with a travel partner who doesn’t have miles to spend.
 Instead, use your credit card to buy your flights and use your miles to either treat yourself to a flight upgrade or pay for other expenses that are easier to purchase with miles, such as car rental and hotels.

 Build your Perfect Fantasy Lineup of Cards

-Credit cards are like football players, they all have their strengths and weaknesses and their efficiency depends on your particular game plan.
+Credit cards are like football players, they all have their strengths and weaknesses, and their efficiency depends on your particular game plan.
 Maximize your potential for rewards by choosing the credit cards that best fit your budget.
 To illustrate, if you have a family of five and spend a lot on groceries, you should probably have a card like the Blue Cash Preferred Card from American Express® in your wallet.
 It offers 6 percent cash back on up to $6,000 a year in groceries.
 Although it has a $75 annual fee, it will pay for itself after you spend $1,250 in groceries.

 If gas is your big expense, you may consider the Pentagon Federal Platinum Rewards Visa Card, which has unlimited 5 percent cash back on gas: a real winner for road warriors.
 However, you need crazy-good credit to qualify, so don’t feel bad if your application is rejected.